IlijaMihajlovic/CoreML-and-Vision-with-a-pre-trained-deep-learning-SSD-model/README.md

 - Swift 4.2
 - Xcode 9.2+
 - iOS 11.0+
 ___

+## Getting the files
+Use GitHub to clone the repository locally, or download the .zip file of the repository and extract the files.
+___

 ## Auto genereted model helper class
 Once the model is imported the compiler generates a model helper class on build path automatically.
 Then we can access the model through model helper class by creating an instance.